vlejd/macko_spmv/media/README.md

 The code is available on [github](https://github.com/vlejd/macko_spmv).

 First we will go through some background, then see the format and algorithm design, analyze why it is good, and then see some results.
-Headsup, this writing may still assume some very specific, and potentially obscure GPU knowledge.
+Heads up, this writing may still assume some very specific, and potentially obscure GPU knowledge.
 Feel free to raise an issue in our github.

 This is how good the kernel is.
 Runtime of SpMV for size 36864, 12288 in fp16 on an NVIDIA GeForce RTX 4090 GPU.
 The improvement of this work is displayed as highlighted region.